anuragambuja/data-engineering-gcp/BigQuery.md

 - Difference between Uncompresses and Compressed storage pricing
   ![image](https://github.com/user-attachments/assets/53a3571e-af71-4c28-9a75-2eb052e6575d)
+- Data Transfer Service pricing
+  - After data is transferred to BigQuery, standard BigQuery storage and query pricing applies.
+  - Extraction, uploading to a Cloud Storage bucket, and loading data into BigQuery is free.

+- Free operations
+  - Load data: Free using the shared slot pool.
+Customers can choose editions pricing for guaranteed capacity.
+Once the data is loaded into BigQuery, you are charged for storage.
+  - Copy data: You are not charged for copying a table, but you do incur charges Data ingestion editions pricing or storing the new table and the table you copied.
+  - Export data: Free using the shared slot pool, but you do incur charges for storing the data in Cloud Storage.
+Customers can choose editions pricing for guaranteed capacity.
+When you use the EXPORT DATA SQL statement, you are charged for query processing.
+  - Delete operations:	You are not charged for deleting datasets or tables, deleting individual table partitions, deleting views, or deleting user-defined functions
+  - Metadata operations: You are not charged for list, get, patch, update and delete calls.
+Examples include (but are not limited to): listing datasets, updating a dataset's access control list, updating a table's description, or listing user-defined functions in a dataset.
+Metadata caching operations for BigLake tables aren't included in free operations.

 ## Time Travel
 -  time travel is a background copy of all your data in your tables in your data set for a rolling seven days